Excursions, Tours and Attractions

-The vintage bus will be one of three owned by Cancu Supreme Travel.
-The regular performers are two small vehicles with bodywork built in the style of 1920s buses used in the area.
+The vintage bus will be one of several owned by Cancu Supreme Travel.
+Regular performers are two small vehicles with bodywork built in the style of 1920s buses used in the area.
 One is a Bedford WLB registered LCY 002 where the chassis dates from 1932, and the other is a 1939 Morris registered LCY 004.
 The old style bodywork, by Brincat, actually dates from 1991.
 The third bus, pictured here, is a 1949 Austin CXB, still with its original Plaxton bodywork, registered LCY 003.

 The driver gives informed commentary en route, which I found interesting.
 If you haven't already visited the Three Cities you might find this to be a worthwhile trip, although personally I found the tour didn't penetrate into areas that I hadn't already visited.

 Mount Etna Excursion

 If you are visiting Malta for the first time, there will no doubt be more than enough in Malta and Gozo to keep you occupied.
 However, if you are on a longer visit, or have already explored much of what Malta has to offer, then a sightseeing excursion to Sicily using the Virtu Ferries catamaran service from Valletta is certainly an experience I would recommend.
 There is more about the catamaran service itself on the Ferry page.